-Eyelid surgery or blepharoplasty, removes the excess fat and drooping skin of the upper eyelids, minimizing bags under the eyes, and tightening the lower eyelid skin.
+Eyelid surgery or blepharoplasty, removes the excess fat and drooping skin from the upper eyelids, minimizing bags under the eyes, and tightening the lower eyelid skin.
 The result is a better-rested, softer, more alert appearance.

 Who Is a Good Candidate For Eyelid Surgery / Blepharoplasty?

 If considering the eyelid surgery / blepharoplasty procedure, you will make a good candidate if you:

 - have realistic expectations regarding the eyelid surgery / blepharoplasty procedure

 - are in good health, emotionally stable, and do not have any pre-existing medical conditions

 - have sagging or loose skin that creates folds or hides the natural contour of the eyes

 - have excess skin that hangs down from the upper lid, impairing vision

 - would like to restore firmness around the eye area